async-profiler/async-profiler/docs/StackWalkingModes.md

 - Provides additional information on each frame, like JIT compilation type.

 The feature can be enabled with the option `--cstack vm` (or its agent equivalent `cstack=vm`).
+Since async-profiler 4.2, this is the default mode when running on the HotSpot JVM.

 Another variant of this option: `--cstack vmx` activates an "expert" unwinding based on VM Structs.
 With this option, async-profiler collects mixed stack traces that have Java and native frames interleaved.